Patrick Cargill: Career

-The stage

 After the Second World War ended, Cargill returned to Britain to focus on a stage career, and joined Anthony Hawtrey's company at Buxton, Croydon and later the Embassy Theatre at Swiss Cottage in London.
 He became a supporting player in John Counsell's repertory at Windsor alongside Brenda Bruce and Beryl Reid and scored a huge hit in the revue The World's the Limit, which was seen by the Queen and 26 of her guests one evening.
 He made his first West End appearance in 1953 in Ian Carmichael's revue High Spirits at the London Hippodrome.
 He also co-wrote the stage play Ring for Catty, with Jack Beale.
 The second of the Carry On films, Carry On Nurse, produced in 1959, was based on this play as was the 1962 film Twice Round the Daffodils.

 After a number of other West End roles he was cast as Bernard in Boeing Boeing at the Apollo Theatre in 1962.
 The farce, which was ideal for Cargill, drew the attention of major producers led to him starring in Say Who You Are at Her Majesty's Theatre in 1965 and directing Not Now Darling by Ray Cooney and John Chapman at the Strand Theatre in 1968.